wadmiraal/wadmiraal.net/src/_posts/2013-04-11-quicktip-detect-responsive-display-with-js.markdown

       // We're in mobile view !
     }

 Tadah !
-We can now easily detect what mode we're in, and they will always match our CSS rules.
+We can now easily detect what mode we're in, and it will always match our CSS rules.
+This is *much faster* and *much easier* than detecting the screen size and aspect ratio.
+Plus, it will scale with your CSS rules.

 An added bonus to this is that it's much easier to test our Javascript in our desktop browser when developing: just resize the window.